HusseinHamdy/Pizza-Sales-Dashboard/README.md

 -	Total pizza sold by pizza category:
     * Create a funnel chart that displays the total pizza sold for each pizza category
 - Top 5 sellers
-    * Ceate a bar chart that displays the Top 5 sellers.
+    * Ceate a clustered bar chart that displays the Top 5 sellers.
 - Bottom 5 sellers
-    * Ceate a bar chart that displays the Bottom 5 sellers.
+    * Ceate a clustered bar chart that displays the Bottom 5 sellers.